thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 ### Exercise

-Turn to your partner and, in your own words, explain what React is and how it's similar as well as different than Angular.
+Turn to a neighbor and, in your own words, explain what React is and how it's similar as well as different than Angular.
 It may be helpful to draw a few diagrams together to illustrate your thoughts.

 ## Why is React important?